xitizzz/typo/dataset.md

     d. corrected_v2.txt contains variant 2 of text corrected with Enchant spell check.
 Variant 2 is correction by top suggestion which is not equal to actual word.

 All the files are in parallel format.

 The same dataset is also available in CSV format.
+The CSV dataset contains the similar structure, with parallel files being the columns with same name in a CSV file.
+It also contains metadata like word count and out-of-vocabulary words.

 *Links to original datasets*:
 [Amazon Fine Food Review](https://www.kaggle.com/snap/amazon-fine-food-reviews),